A fast site without slow down.

 by reducing page load time as much as possible!

-As it is a problem that I often encounter on my clients’ sites, I preferred to cook up a complete article with a simple and effective action plan without any technical prerequisites to have.
+As it is a problem that I often encounter on my clients' sites, I preferred to cook up a complete article with a simple and effective action plan without having any technical prerequisites.

 For years, with the latest technologies, modern designs and increased interactivity, web pages are getting bigger and bigger.